About RCE HELC

-RCE Greater Atlanta, a Regional Centre of Expertise on Education for Sustainable Development acknowledged by the United Nations University, is a regional sustainability network that supports implementation of the U.N.
-Sustainable Development Goals at the regional level through education and training.
-Brings together universities and colleges with nonprofit, community, government, and business partners.
+RCE Greater Atlanta is a Regional Centre of Expertise on Education for Sustainable Development, acknowledged by the United Nations University, is a regional sustainability network that supports implementation of the U.N.
+Sustainable Development Goals at the local level through education and training.
+The network brings together universities and colleges with nonprofit, community, government, and business partners.

 HELC aims to create a dynamic network of research and teaching faculty, practitioners, youth, and community partners in Greater Atlanta who work together to offer research seminars, symposia, curricular resources, teaching workshops, and a variety of publications to advance the SDGs in education, research, and service across campuses in the region as well as among the US (North American) higher education community as a whole.